 5.5 Need for the Project:

-Devices based on the IEEE 802.11 (ad) standard for the 60 GHz frequency band are being developed and deployed in conjunction with IEEE 802.11 devices operating in frequencies below 6 GHz to offer improved user experience and expand the addressable market for wireless LAN.
-Despite the augumented capacity provided by the addition of IEEE 802.11 (ad) based devices, wireless LAN usage continues to grow and find new applications demanding additional capacity.
-An an example, the speed of wired interfaces such as Ethernet, HDMI, USB and DisplayPort can far exceed 10 gigabits per second.
-This is in addition to other usages such as cellular offload, wireless display and outdoor wireless backhaul.
+Devices based on the IEEE 802.11 standard for the 60 GHz frequency band (11ad amendment) are being developed and deployed in conjunction with IEEE 802.11 devices operating in frequencies below 6 GHz to offer improved user experience and expand the addressable market for wireless LAN.
+Despite the augumented capacity provided by the addition of IEEE 802.11 directional multi-gigabit devices, wireless LAN usage continues to grow and find new applications demanding additional capacity.
+As an example, the speed of wired interfaces such as Ethernet, HDMI, USB and DisplayPort can far exceed 10 gigabits per second.
+This is in addition to other usages such as cellular offload, wireless docking, wireless display and outdoor/indoor wireless backhaul.
 Therefore, there is a need to substantially increase the achievable throughput of IEEE 802.11 devices and the overall capacity of IEEE 802.11 deployments.
 The large swath of unlicensed spectrum available in the 60 GHz frequency band offers a significant opportunity to meet the need.

-5.6 Stakeholders for the Standard: Manufacturers and users of semiconductors, personal computers, enterprise networking devices, consumer electronic devices, home networking equipment, mobile devices, and cellular operators.
+5.6 Stakeholders for the Standard: Manufacturers and users of semiconductors, personal computers, enterprise networking devices, consumer electronic devices, home networking equipment, mobile devices, test and measuring equipment providers and cellular operators.

 Intellectual Property: 6.1.a.
 Is the Sponsor aware of any copyright permissions needed for this project?: No